akatie/simpleknowledgeservice/fuseki/README.md

      apache-jena-fuseki-2.0.0

   2. Run the 'importSchemes.sh' script.
-Will take a few minutes.
+It takes a few minutes.
+A sample output is in 'README_OUTPUT_IMPORTSCHEMES'

   3. In a new shell, go into the apache-jena-fuseki* directory and run fuseki